-- Or you can save some money by outsourcing the meal planning, but not the grocery shopping.
+- Save some stress by outsourcing your weekly meal planning.
 Try eMeals for free for 14 days and they’ll send you a meal plan and grocery list for the next week.
-I’ve used eMeals for years and highly recommend it!
+I’ve used eMeals for over 5 years and highly recommend it!

 - Don’t even try to do any cleaning or laundry in the evenings.
 That’s a weekend chore.